 Mark 1: Our observations are not perfect, as they are limited by experimental errors, both systematic and random.

-Mark 2: Some experiments (because of their bad design) hide the reality, which is actually very important to prove a hypothesis (I mean the Michelson-Morley experiment discussed in chapter 7).
+Mark 2: Some experiments (because of their bad design) hide the reality, which is actually very important to prove a hypothesis (I mean the Michelson-Morley experiment discussed here on this site).

 Mark 3: Different persons have different interpretations – they see different “evidence” in the same observed event (depending on the point of view, knowledge, and level of understanding).
 We all know the anecdote concerning Dr. Ludwik Silberstein and Sir Arthur Eddington about: “Who are the three men who have actually understood the theory of relativity…”

-Mark 4: We have limitations beyond our control, which we can hardly be aware.
-In this sense, the “Theorems of Incompleteness”, published by Kurt Gödel in 1931, actually define the “border of the mathematical and the human logic”.
-The “Theorems of Incompleteness” also refers to physics because they can reveal the shortcomings of some explanations of the physical reality through the mathematical logic.
+Mark 4: We have limitations that are beyond our control, which we can hardly be aware of.
+In this sense, the “Theorems of Incompleteness”, published by Kurt Gödel in 1931, actually define the “limitations of the mathematical and the human logic”.
+The “Theorems of Incompleteness” also refer to physics because they can reveal the shortcomings of some explanations of physical reality through mathematical logic.

 Gödel’s second incompleteness theorem states that for any consistent system F, the consistency of F cannot be proved in F itself.
-The reader saw that the chapter 11, which concerned the “measurement reasons” for the delusion about the constancy of the speed of light in vacuum, and the paramount importance of our primary physical constants (the units of measurement) – is actually a demonstration of the second incompleteness theorem in the field of physics.
+The reader saw that chapter 11 of the book, which concerned the “measurement reasons” for the delusion about the constancy of the speed of light in vacuum, and the paramount importance of our primary physical constants (the units of measurement) – that this is actually a demonstration of the second incompleteness theorem in the field of physics.

-Mаrk 5: Kurt Gödel demonstrated the “Theorems of Incompleteness” by using the trick called “liar paradox”.
-The essence of the “liar paradox” is that the truth-value of a statement cannot be evaluated by reference to the truth-value of the statement itself.
-So far, the famous experiments related to the behavior and measurement of the speed of light in our time-spatial domain “near the surface of the Earth” have been explained by the modern physics (above all), using this “trick”.
+Mark 5: Kurt Gödel demonstrated the “Theorems of Incompleteness” by using the trick called “liar paradox”.
+The essence of the “liar paradox” is that the “truth” value of a statement cannot be evaluated by reference to a previously accepted value of the statement itself (self-referring).
+So far, the famous experiments related to the behavior and measurement of the speed of light in our time-spatial domain “near the surface of the Earth” have been explained by modern physics (above all), using this “trick”.
 In the book, this trick is named “logical circular reference”.
 Using the “logical circular reference”, false explanations are named “scientific explanations”.
 Moreover, fabricated experiments using the “logical circular reference” were designed.
-Typically, the purpose of such experiments is to check the validity of erroneous hypotheses (such as the special theory of relativity), using the results of this theory.
+Typically, the purpose of such experiments is to check the validity of erroneous hypotheses (such as the special theory of relativity), using the results of this hypothesis/theory.
 Of course, the results of using the “liar paradox” are always with a “true” value.
-In this way, we can say that an exact mathematical proof cannot always correspond to the physical reality (to the truth about nature).
+In this way, we can say that an exact mathematical proof cannot always correspond to the physical reality (cannot correspond to the truth about nature).

 Actually, the most essential part of the scientific method is that the theory must meet the results of the experiments.
 However, the results of the experiments must be considered through the prism of the aforementioned marks.

-The section of the site “Problem 1: The constancy of the speed of light” presents genuine scientific analyses of the “unexpected” and “inexplicable” results of the famous experiments related to the behavior and measurement of the speed of light carried out in the time-spatial area “near the surface of the Earth”.
+The sub-pages of the website “Problem 1: The constancy of the speed of light” present the genuine scientific analyses of the “unexpected” and “inexplicable” results of the famous experiments related to the behavior and measurement of the speed of light carried out in the time-spatial region “near the surface of the Earth”.
 The analyses are based on